 An upright shadow-box, hardly a foot tall and a few inches thick, is fronted with a glass pane.
 In it stands a notepad-holder, featuring a substantially proportioned black woman with a grotesque, smiling face.
 She is clad in a red dress with floral patterns, a yellow polka-dotted scarf, and a red-and-white bandana tied in a knot above her forehead.
 The woman carries a broom in her right hand, while her folded left hand, with a rifle leaning on it, rests on her waist.
-The barrel of a pistol appears in the gap between her body and right arm.
+The clip of a hand grenade appears in the gap between her body and right arm.
 The space where the notepad was originally held, which covers the lower half of the woman, shows a painting of a similar woman standing in front of vegetation and a picket fence, carrying a crying white child.
 The lower half of this painted figure is concealed by an upright black fist.
 The floor of the box is filled with cotton and cotton pods, while the background shows repeated images of the logo of a smiling woman representing the Aunt Jemima brand of breakfast foods.

 Such co-existence of a variety of found objects in one space is called assemblage, a type of sculpture that emerged in modern art in the early twentieth century.
 One of the pioneers of this sculptural practice in the American art scene was the self-taught, eccentric, rather reclusive New York-based artist Joseph Cornell, who came to prominence through his boxed assemblages.
 There is no question that the artist of this shadow-box, Betye Saar, drew on Cornell’s idea of miniature installation in a box; in fact, it is possible that she made the piece in the year of Cornell’s passing as a tribute to the senior artist.
 There is, however, a fundamental difference between their approaches to assemblage as can be seen in the content and context of Saar’s work.